oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 ### Proposed Countermeasures {#csrf_countermeasures}

 Use of CSRF tokens which are bound to the user agent and passed in the `state` parameter to the authorization server as described in [@!RFC6819].
-Alternatively, PKCE provides CSRF protection.
+Alternatively, PKCE or the OpenID Connect `nonce` value provide CSRF protection.

 It is important to note that:

  * Clients MUST ensure that the AS supports PKCE before using PKCE for CSRF protection.
-If an authorization server does not support PKCE, `state` MUST be used for CSRF protection.
+If an authorization server does not support PKCE, `state` or `nonce` MUST be used for CSRF protection.

  * If `state` is used for carrying application state, and integrity of its contents is a concern, clients MUST protect state against